moraeszete/webhook_payments_integrations/README.md

 ## Token Management

 The project includes an intelligent token creation system that supports both MongoDB and SQL databases with automatic detection capabilities.
+With you use Mongoose or any schema in the database, make sure it is made before using the token generation.

 ### Token Creation Methods